Dynamsoft/barcode-reader-javascript-samples/hello-world/blazor/README.md

 ## Preparation

-This sample was developed with Visual Studio 2022.
-For a more in-depth guide, please follow Microsoft's tutorial on [Building your first web app with ASP.NET Core using Blazor](https://dotnet.microsoft.com/en-us/learn/aspnet/blazor-tutorial/intro).
+This sample was developed using Visual Studio 2022.
+For a more in-depth guide on creating a Blazor web application with Visual Studio 2022, please follow Microsoft's tutorial on [Building your first web app with ASP.NET Core using Blazor](https://dotnet.microsoft.com/en-us/learn/aspnet/blazor-tutorial/intro).

 ## Quick Start

+1. **Open the application** in Visual Studio 2022 by clicking the `Open a Project or Solution` button, and choosing on the `BlazorApp.csproj` file.

-In Visual Studio 2022, click on the `Start Debugging` button (green arrow) in the Debug Toolbar run the app.
+2. **Run the application** by clicking the `Start Debugging` button (a green arrow) in the Debug Toolbar.

-A window should open to view the sample application
+3. A window should open to view the sample application

 > Note:
 >